JoshuaWise/jellypromise/README.md

 ### .inspect() -> *object*

 Returns an object that describes the current state of the promise.
-The returned object is not live, and will not update over time—it is just a snapshot.
+The returned object is not live, and will not update over time—it's just a snapshot.

 If the promise is:
  - pending, the descriptor will be `{ state: 'pending' }`
  - fulfilled, the descriptor will be `{ state: 'fulfilled', value: <fulfillmentValue> }`
  - rejected, the descriptor will be `{ state: 'rejected', reason: <rejectionReason> }`

-In Nodejs, you will always see this descriptor object when passing a `jellypromise` Promise to `console.log()`.
+In Node.js, you'll always see this descriptor object when passing a `jellypromise` to `console.log()`.

 ### .filter(*callback*, [*thisArg*]) -> *promise*